retrocomputacion/retrobbs/readme.md

  - Webaudio multiclient queuing disabled, falling back to one ffmpeg instance per audio stream.
  - Fixed missing timeout parameter in APOD plugin.
  - Both *APOD* and *Newsfeed* plugins now use *text_displayer* instead or *More*
+ - *Sendfile* checks if executable file fits in the client's available memory size and range and disables transfer to memory if the file is too large or resides outside the valid memory range.

 ---
 # 1.2 The *Turbo56K* protocol